LoLab-MSM/PyBILT/README.md

 # Citing

-If you use the **PyBILT** software as a part of your research, please cite the GitHub repo.
+If you use the **PyBILT** software as a part of your research, please cite the its use.
+You can export the **PyBILT** software citation in your preferred format from its [Zenodo DOI](https://doi.org/10.5281/zenodo.3426128) entry.

 Also, please cite the following references as appropriate for scientific/research software used with/via **PyBILT**: